Montana

 How to Exercise These Rights

 Businesses must provide at least one clear method for consumers to submit requests.
-Controllers must respond to verified requests within 45 days and may extend the response period by an additional 45 days if reasonably necessary, provided they notify the consumer of the extension.
+Controllers must respond to verified requests within 45 days and may extend the response period by an additional 45 days if reasonably necessary, with notice to the consumer.
+Consumers may designate an authorized agent to submit requests on their behalf.

 Universal Opt-Out Mechanism